The Astro-Zombies

-The Astro-Zombies is a 1968 American science fiction horror film written, directed and produced by Ted V. Mikels and starring John Carradine, Wendell Corey, and Tura Satana.
+The Astro-Zombies is a 1968 American science fiction horror film written, directed and produced by Ted V. Mikels, and starring John Carradine, Wendell Corey, and Tura Satana.

 Plot

-A disgruntled scientist who, having been fired by the space agency, decides to create superhuman monsters from the body parts of innocent murder victims.
+Having been fired by the space agency, a disgruntled scientist creates superhuman monsters from the body parts of murder victims.
 The creatures eventually escape and go on a killing spree, attracting the attention of both an international spy ring and the CIA.